modelscope/AdaSeq/docs/tutorials/reproducing_papers.md

 # Reproducing Results in Published Papers

-We've provided several re-implementations and experiment settings of papers in the area of Sequence Understanding.
+AdaSeq provides several re-implementations and experiment settings of papers in the area of Sequence Understanding.
 You can reproduce the results simply using one command.

 For example, to reproduce [BABERT](../../examples/babert), you can run:
 ```commandline